 Our future success depends on our ability to develop or acquire, manufacture and bring competitive, and increasingly complex, products and services to market quickly and cost-effectively.
 Our ability to develop or acquire new products and services requires the investment of significant resources.
 These acquisitions and development efforts divert resources from other potential investments in our businesses, and they may not lead to the development of new technologies, products or services on a timely basis.
 Moreover, as we introduce new products, we may be unable to detect and correct defects in the design of a product or in its application to a specified use, which could result in loss of sales or delays in market acceptance.
-Even after introduction, new or enhanced products may not satisfy customer preferences and product failures may cause customers to reject our products.
-As a result, these products may not achieve market acceptance and our brand image could suffer.
-In addition, the markets for our products and services may not develop or grow as we anticipate.
-As a result, the failure of our technology, products or services to gain market acceptance, the potential for product defects, product quality issues, or the obsolescence of our products and services could significantly reduce our revenues, increase our operating costs or otherwise materially and adversely affect our business, financial condition, results of operations and cash flows.
+Even after introduction, new or enhanced products may not achieve market acceptance and our brand image could suffer.
+In addition, the markets for our products and services to gain market acceptance, the potential for product defects, product quality issues, or the obsolescence of our products and services could significantly reduce our revenues, increase our operating costs or otherwise materially and adversely affect our business, financial condition, results of operations and cash flows.